-So you’ve written your study, you’ve had some people read through it, you’ve gotten their feedback, and… now what?
+So you’ve written your novel, you’ve had some people read through it, you’ve gotten their feedback, and… now what?

 Incorporating alpha feedback should be rather painless, to be honest.
 For one, there isn’t that much of it.
 And two, the things they are looking for are the things you suspected to be wrong anyway.
 I mean, we all kind of know where the sticky spots are anyway, right?
 We just want someone to confirm them.

-Uh, this is example is weird.
-Yeah, that example was weird. *delete*
+Uh, this is paragraph is weird.
+Yeah, it was weird. *delete*

 Not sure what point you’re trying to make in this paragraph.
 Yeah, that point didn’t work. *delete*